Skip to main content

 Educational institutions, including colleges and universities, local boards of education, and schools, prohibited from using public funds to advocate for or against ballot measures

-This bill would prohibit a public official or public employee from expending public funds to advocate in favor of or against statewide and local ballot measures.
+• Provision 1: Prohibits any public official or public employee from expending public funds to advocate for or against statewide or local ballot measures, with the definition of governmental bodies including public higher education institutions and schools.

 Subjects